 The Panthers have watched some backs like Etienne run by them this season.
 He joined Duke’s Deon Jackson and Miami’s Travis Homer as rushers who have ran for more than 150 yards against Pitt this season.

-Coming out of high school, Jennings was a four-star recruit with 29 Division I scholarships to choose from.
+Coming out of high school, Etienne was a four-star recruit with 29 Division I scholarships to choose from.
 Clemson was one of four ACC schools to offer him, joining Virginia Tech, Miami and North Carolina.
 Swinney’s visit to Etienne’s grandmother’s living room is paying off now.

 Etienne has 1,307 yards rushing so far this year to go along with 19 touchdowns.
 Those numbers will likely increase as Clemson goes into the College Football Playoff.